Conservation, Protection and Enhancement of Todd County’s Natural Resources

 The Local Work Group meeting will be held on November 15, 2017.
 Click here for more information.

 The U.S. Department of Agriculture (USDA) prohibits discrimination against its customers.
 If you believe you experienced discrimination when obtaining services from USDA, participating in a USDA program, or participating in a program that receives financial assistance from USDA, you may file a complaint with USDA.
 Information about how to file a discrimination complaint is available from the Office of the Assistant Secretary for Civil Rights.
 USDA prohibits discrimination in all its programs and activities on the basis of race, color, national origin, age, disability, and where applicable, sex (including gender identity and expression), marital status, familial status, parental status, religion, sexual orientation, political beliefs, genetic information, reprisal, or because all or part of an individual’s income is derived from any public assistance program.
 (Not all prohibited bases apply to all programs.)

+Some varieties are sold out – a new order form has been created.
 Feel free to share with your family, friends and neighbors.
-If you need assistance in selecting your trees, designing a shelterbelt or a field windbreak – Todd SWCD technicians are available to assi...
+If you need assistance in selecting your trees, designing a shelter...